 - 1. References to be selected by the related lecturer(s) from among the texts available in the market that meet the content needs of this subject. - 2.
 The related institute may develop its own textbook and approve from the related authority so as to have a prescribed textbook of this subject.

-Chemistry I
+Chemistry I (AG1105SH)

-Year: I Total: 7 hours /week

-Semester: I Lecture: 4 hours/week

-Tutorial: 1 hour/week

-Lab: 2 hours/week
+Year: I Semester: I Total: 7 hours /week Lecture: 4 hours/week Tutorial: 1 hour/week Practical: hours/week Lab: 2 hours/week